pmwkaa/sophia/README.md

 **What is it good for?**

-For server environment, which requires lowest latency access (both read and write), predictable behaviour, optimized storage schema and transaction guarantees.
+For server environment, which requires lowest latency write and read, predictable behaviour, optimized storage schema and transaction guarantees.
 It can efficiently work with large volumes of ordered data, such as a time-series, analitycs, events, logs, counters, metrics, etc.

-Bindings for the most common languages are available [here](http://sophia.systems/drivers.html).

 **Features**